-- The study of the Tardigrades’ unique ability to repair damaged DNA opens up huge possibilities for the future of mankind in his battle against disease and environmental stressors.
-Ingemar Jönsson— specialist in Tardigrade biology, pioneer in the study of this amazing creature, and Associate Professor at Kristianstad University in Sweden—considers their most impressive ability to be:
+- Currently, real-life scientists are actually injecting Tardigrade DNA into human cells.
+The study of the Tardigrades’ unique ability to repair damaged DNA opens up huge possibilities for the future of mankind in his battle against disease and environmental stressors.
+Ingemar Jönsson—specialist in Tardigrade biology, pioneer in the study of this amazing creature, and Associate Professor at Kristianstad University in Sweden—considers their most impressive ability to be:

 “Their ability to dehydrate completely when the surrounding conditions dry out, and stay in that state without any metabolism for many years or even decades, is clearly remarkable.”

-(However, the Tardigrades’ ability to dry-out and reanimate remains a mystery.)
+The Tardigrades’ ability to dry-out and reanimate remains a mystery.

 “We know that the animal must somehow protect its basic cell structures from collapsing when water is withdrawn, and repair the damage that arises, but how this is done is unclear,” says Professor Jönsson.